MercurialDemoMan/Eggstractor/README.md

 # EGGSTRACTOR #

+use eggstract-nca.sh [nca file] to extract exefs and romfs from nca file

 use eggstract-xci.sh [xci file] to extract exefs and romfs from xci file

 use eggmulator-xci.sh [xci file] to extract exefs and romfs from xci file in an emulator ready form